slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"First we make our habits, then our habits make us."
 -- (major general) Charles C. Noble [1916]*

-> *"Chains of habit are too light to be felt until they are to heavy to be broken."
+> *"Chains of habit are too light to be felt until they are too heavy to be broken."
 -- Warren Buffett [1930]*

 > *"You’ll never change your life until you change something you do daily.
 The secret to your success is found in your daily routine."